MaiA14/gurad-test/README.md

 # Streamer
-A Fast API app that integrate with a stream.
+A Python Fast API app that integrate with a stream.

 ## Features
 - HTTPS (Bonus)